Regional Weather Summary

 AWUS83 KILX 030019

 NATIONAL WEATHER SERVICE LINCOLN IL

-High temperatures on Tuesday will range from the low 30s in northern
+Low temperatures tonight will range from the lower 50s in northern

 Illinois, to near 70 degrees in southeast Missouri.
 Highs on